-As organisations expand, managing privileged users becomes complex and time-consuming, and configuration errors can have serious consequences.
-Because privileged users have access to an organisation’s most sensitive systems and data, privileged credentials are highly sought-after by cyber threat actors.
+As organizations expand, managing privileged users becomes complex and time-consuming, and configuration errors can have serious consequences.
+Because privileged users have access to an organization’s most sensitive systems and data, privileged credentials are highly sought-after by cyber threat actors.
 Verizon estimates 49% of security breaches involve compromised privileged credentials.

-A privileged access management system helps IT administrators and security personnel effectively and accurately organise, manage and secure privileged credentials, so that they can avoid configuration errors that may lead to breaches.
+A privileged access management system helps IT administrators and security personnel effectively and accurately organize, manage and secure privileged credentials, so that they can avoid configuration errors that may lead to breaches.

 Identity access management (IAM) and PAM are related but different concepts.
-Both refer to managing user access within an organisational IT environment.
+Both refer to managing user access within an organizational IT environment.
 However, IAM is an umbrella term while PAM is more specific.

-PAM is a subset of IAM that focuses on controlling access to an organisation’s critical infrastructure, meaning its most sensitive data and IT resources.
-Because compromise or misuse of privileged accounts can have catastrophic consequences for an organisation, privileged user activity is more tightly monitored than activity by regular system users.
-PAM typically involves controls such as fine-grained authentication, automation and authorisation, session recording, auditing and just-in-time access.
+PAM is a subset of IAM that focuses on controlling access to an organization’s critical infrastructure, meaning its most sensitive data and IT resources.
+Because compromise or misuse of privileged accounts can have catastrophic consequences for an organization, privileged user activity is more tightly monitored than activity by regular system users.
+PAM typically involves controls such as fine-grained authentication, automation and authorization, session recording, auditing and just-in-time access.

 A dedicated PAM solution has many advantages, including: